Empathy-altruism: Altruistic Motivation and Egoistic Motivation

+The empathy–altruism hypothesis challenges this traditional assumption.
+According to this theory, if individuals choose to help others when experiencing empathic concern, even in situations without rewards, lacking social approval, or involving high costs, such behavior is more likely rooted in genuine altruistic motivation rather than self-interested calculation.
+Therefore, the theory emphasizes that when empathic concern is activated, individuals may transcend self-interested cost-benefit considerations and engage in actions aimed at improving others' well-being.

 Evidence

-Debate over whether other-helping behavior is motivated by self- or other-interest has raged over the last 20 years.
+There has been significant debate over whether other-helping behavior is motivated by self- or other-interest.
 The prime actors in this debate are Daniel Batson, arguing for empathy-altruism, and Robert Cialdini, arguing for self-interest.

 Batson recognizes that people sometimes help for selfish reasons.
 He and his team were interested in finding ways to distinguish between motives.
 In one experiment, students were asked to listen to tapes from a radio program.
 One of the interviews was with a woman named Carol, who talked about her bad car accident in which both of her legs were broken, her struggles and how behind she was becoming in class.
 Students who were listening to this particular interview were given a letter asking the student to share lecture notes and meet with her.
 The experimenters changed the level of empathy by telling one group to try to focus on how she was feeling (high empathy level) and the other group not to be concerned with that (low empathy level).
 The experimenters also varied the cost of not helping: the high cost group was told that Carol would be in their psychology class after returning to school and the low cost group believed she would finish the class at home.
 The results confirmed the empathy-altruism hypothesis: those in the high empathy group were almost equally likely to help her in either circumstance, while the low empathy group helped out of self-interest (seeing her in class every day made them feel guilty if they did not help).